 Engaging food lovers in support of a sustainable independent restaurant industry.

 Restaurants and bars offer more than just food.
 They offer places to share a delicious meal, the opportunity to gather with loved ones, to celebrate achievements.
 They are the centerpiece of our local main streets and our communities.
 Restaurants need customers, just as much as diners need a place to go.

 Open for Good also offers diners a way to help support the independent restaurant community by engaging in:

-- Social media campaigns to promote independent restaurants
+- Social media campaigns on Instagram and TikTok to promote independent restaurants

 - Informative and entertaining virtual experiences that provide food system education

 - Public service announcements about staying safe and keeping restaurant employees safe when returning to restaurants